The Game Theory of Fake News: Further analysis and extensions of the model

 \subsection{The effect of competition between news sources}

-We studied the effect of competition between news sources, with a receiver facing a single misinformation site within in a population of otherwise mainstream sites (Figure S10).
-We see that the receiver tends to engage and consume more fake news from the misinformation site as the population size of mainstream sites grows.
-This makes intuitive sense, because the relative contribution of the misinformation site to the receiver's payoff necessarily declines as the population grows, and so avoiding fake news becomes less important to receiver payoff.
+We studied the effect of competition between news sources, with a receiver facing a single misinformation site within in a population of otherwise mainstream sites (Figure S18).
+We see that the receiver tends to engage with more misinformation from the misinformation site as the population size of mainstream sites grows.
+This makes intuitive sense, because the relative contribution of the misinformation site to the receiver's payoff necessarily declines as the population grows, and so avoiding misinformation becomes less important to receiver payoff.